Mathematics of cyclic redundancy checks: Reciprocal polynomials

 A reciprocal polynomial is created by assigning the $x^n$ through $x^0$ coefficients of one polynomial to the $x^0$ through $x^n$ coefficients of a new polynomial.
 That is, the reciprocal of the degree $n$ polynomial $G(x)$ is $x^nG(x^{-1})$.

 The most interesting property of reciprocal polynomials, when used in CRCs, is that they have exactly the same error-detecting strength as the polynomials they are reciprocals of.
 The reciprocal of a polynomial generates the same codewords, only bit reversed — that is, if all but the first $n$ bits of a codeword under the original polynomial are taken, reversed and used as a new message, the CRC of that message under the reciprocal polynomial equals the reverse of the first $n$ bits of the original codeword.
 But the reciprocal polynomial is not the same as the original polynomial, and the CRCs generated using it are not the same (even modulo bit reversal) as those generated by the original polynomial.

 Error detection strength

-The error-detection ability of a CRC depends on the degree of its key polynomial and on the specific key polynomial used.
+The error-detection ability of a CRC depends on the degree of its generator polynomial and on the specific generator polynomial used.
 The "error polynomial" $E(x)$ is the symmetric difference of the received message codeword and the correct message codeword.
 An error will go undetected by a CRC algorithm if and only if the error polynomial is divisible by the CRC polynomial.